Joseph Safra Foundation Inc

 As a private family foundation focused on Jewish causes, the foundation typically does not fund:

-- Secular organizations unrelated to Jewish community
+- Secular organisations unrelated to Jewish community

 - General community development projects

-- Organizations outside their geographic focus areas
+- Organisations outside their geographic focus areas

 - Individual scholarships or grants to individuals